umee-network/umee/x/oracle/spec/01_concepts.md

 Let `M` be the weighted median, `𝜎` be the standard deviation of the votes in the ballot, and `R` be the RewardBand parameter.
 The band around the median is set to be `𝜀 = max(𝜎, R/2)`.
 All valid (i.e. bonded and non-jailed) validators that submitted an exchange rate vote in the interval `[M - 𝜀, M + 𝜀]` should be included in the set of winners, weighted by their relative vote power.

+## Reward Pool

+The Oracle module's reward pool is composed of any tokens present in its module account.
+This pool is funded by the `x/leverage` module as portion of interest accrued on borrowed tokens.

+From the Oracle module's perspective, tokens of varied denominations from the `AcceptList` simply appear in the module account at a regular interval.
+The interval is the `x/Leverage` module's `InterestEpoch` parameter, e.g. every 100 blocks, which is generally not equal to the Oracle's `VotePeriod` or other parameters.

 ## Slashing

 > Be sure to read this section carefully as it concerns potential loss of funds.